ackirby88/CS107/C++/CPP-4-Templates-Namespaces.md

 ---
 ### Scope Operator `::`
-Recall the scope operator `::` which allows us to access entities from namespaces or specifies class functions when we are outside of the namespace scope:
+Recall the scope operator `::`:

+- Allows access entities from namespaces or specifies class functions when we are outside of the namespace scope

+**Example:**
 ```C++
 myNameSpace::a
 myNameSpace::b
 ```

+---
 ## Namespace Examples
 **<details><summary>:large_orange_diamond: Namespace Example</summary>**
 <p>